 Advertised in at least two daily newspapers of general circulation for at least one day, five calendar days before the bids for such purchases are to be opened.

-Emergency procurement may be made by waiving the requirement for formal competitive solicitations when there exists a threat to life, property, public health, or public safety, when immediate expenditure is necessary for repairs to state property in order to protect against further loss of or damage to state property, to prevent or minimize serious disruption in state services, or to ensure the integrity of state records.
-Emergency procedures should only be utilized to purchase those supplies which are necessary to alleviate the emergency.
+The requirement for competitive solicitations may be waived when there exists a threat to life, property, public health, or public safety, when immediate expenditure is necessary for repairs to state property in order to protect against further loss of or damage to state property, to prevent or minimize serious disruption in state services, or to ensure the integrity of state records.
+Emergency procurement should only be utilized to purchase those supplies which are necessary to alleviate the emergency.

 Procurement for emergency situations shall be made with as much competition as is practicable under the circumstances.
 Per FEMA guidelines, purchases made under this provision should be completed within 70 business hours of the emergency event.

-Board reporting shall also be made per the following occurrences:
+Board reporting shall also be made per the G1.18 Contract Authorization Policy.

 The request for and checking of references may take place whenever the buyer determines it to be appropriate per the following guidelines: